miniconnect/holodb/projects/regex/README.md

 - `+` &rarr; `{1,12}`
 - `{<n>,}` &rarr; `{<n>,<n+12>}` where `<n>` is any natural number

+Unicode property character classes are narrowed, if not empty, to their ASCII subset.

-Negative character classes uses the default universe set of ASCII [32..126].
+By default, negative character classes are narrowed to the ASCII printable set.
+If the remaining set would be empty, the first few allowed printable codepoint will be included.